cryptpad/documentation/user_guide/instances.rst

 Please note that this documentation is kept up to date with the latest version of CryptPad: |release|.
 It is possible that other instances are using earlier versions.
 Each instance can also have specific settings such as storage space, disabled applications, or custom colors/styles.

-..
-TODO add once installation guide is live
-..
-If you are looking to set up a CryptPad instance please refer to the [Installation Guide].
+If you are looking to set up a CryptPad instance please refer to the installation guide :ref:`admin_installation`.